CLIUtils/CLI11/README.md

 * Easy to include (i.e., header only, one file if possible, no external requirements): While many programs depend on Boost, that should not be a requirement if all you want is CLI parsing.
 * Short Syntax: This is one of the main points of a CLI parser, it should make variables from the command line nearly as easy to define as any other variables.
 If most of your program is hidden in CLI parsing, this is a problem for readability.
 * C++11 or better: Should work with GCC 4.7+ (such as GCC 4.8 on CentOS 7) or above, or Clang 3.5+, or MSVC 2015+.
-(Note: for CLI11, Clang 3.4 only fails because of tests, googlemock does not support it.)
+(Note: for CLI11, Clang 3.4 only fails because of tests, GoogleMock does not support it.)
 * Work on Linux, macOS, and Windows.
 * Well tested using [Travis][travis-link] (Linux and macOS) and [AppVeyor][appveyor-link] (Windows).
 "Well" is defined as having good coverage measured by [CodeCov][codecov-link].
 * Clear help printing.